-EAA to vote on chancellor contract
+EAA to vote on interim chancellor's contract extension

 Detroit – — The board of the Education Achievement Authority for the second time will delay a decision on selecting a new chancellor.

 Meanwhile, it will meet to vote Wednesday on extending the contract of interim chancellor Veronica Conforme through Dec.
 31.

 Conforme's contract with the state-run recovery district ends Oct.
 1. The board originally voted to extend it Aug.
 26. Under its terms, she will be paid $27,083.33 per month — the same salary paid to former Chancellor John Covington.

 The board is continuing its search for a permanent replacement for Covington, who resigned with less than a year left on his contract.
 Conforme, 41, had been an adviser to the district since January, and became the temporary leader in June.

 The board will select between Conforme and Saginaw superintendent Carlton D. Jenkins.